ultraleap/TouchFreeWebTooling/api/touchfree.api.md

 // Warnings were encountered during analysis:
 //
-// src/Connection/TouchFreeServiceTypes.ts:539:33 - (ae-incompatible-release-tags) The symbol "__index" is marked as @public, but its signature references "TouchFreeRequestCallback" which is marked as @internal
-// src/Connection/TouchFreeServiceTypes.ts:539:33 - (ae-incompatible-release-tags) The symbol "__index" is marked as @public, but its signature references "TouchFreeRequestCallback" which is marked as @internal
+// src/TouchFree.ts:67:52 - (ae-incompatible-release-tags) The symbol "GetAnalyticSessionEvents" is marked as @public, but its signature references "AnalyticSessionEvents" which is marked as @internal
 // src/TouchFree.ts:72:59 - (ae-forgotten-export) The symbol "StartAnalyticsSessionOptions" needs to be exported by the entry point index.d.ts
+// src/TouchFree.ts:80:7 - (ae-incompatible-release-tags) The symbol "UnregisterAnalyticEvents" is marked as @public, but its signature references "AnalyticEventKey" which is marked as @internal
 // src/TouchFree.ts:183:8 - (ae-forgotten-export) The symbol "StopAnalyticsSessionOptions" needs to be exported by the entry point index.d.ts
+// src/TouchFree.ts:409:15 - (ae-incompatible-release-tags) The symbol "RegisterAnalyticEvents" is marked as @public, but its signature references "AnalyticEventKey" which is marked as @internal

 ```